 - acetaminophen (Tylenol)

-- opioids (only for more severe pain because of the risk of addiction and side effects)
+- opioids (only for more severe pain because of the risk of dependency and side effects)

 - herbal, vitamin, and mineral supplements